If you’ve made the momentous decision that moving to the park home lifestyle is for you, then you might be wondering about how to go about it..?

 Another alternative is to ask a manufacturer to make a home to your specification to suit a vacant plot on the park of your choice.
 In this way the home can be built to an appropriate size, with doors and windows positioned to give the best possible views, sunny living areas, and so on.

-Finally, don’t forget that when you purchase a park home it will be a good idea to insure the unit and all of your wordly possessions inside.
+Finally, don’t forget that when moving into a park home it will be a good idea to insure the unit and all of your wordly possessions inside.
 Please read the Leisuredays’ park home insurance page to find out more about our great cover features, benefits and options.